QuadrifoglioVerde/DL_PAC_NK76/README.md

 Required: IRremote library

 Installation:
-1. Replace "ir_NEC.cpp" in IRremote folder
+1. Replace "ir_NEC.cpp" and "IRremote.h" in IRremote folder
 2. Instal lib

+Original remote send NEC command and add some ballast, I do not have idea why.
+Without this remote doesn't work.

 Usage:
 - See example folder